ironpark/ironpark.github.io/output/posts/blog-auto-publishing-with-obsidian.en.md

       - main
 ```

 Using the `paths` filter, it runs **only when blog-related files change**.
-This prevents unnecessary builds and saves GitHub Actions free tier minutes (2,000 minutes/month).
-Also, don’t forget to set `.gitignore` properly so unnecessary files don’t get committed in the first place.
+This prevents unnecessary builds and saves GitHub Actions free tier minutes (2,000 per month).
+Also, don’t forget to set `.gitignore` properly so unnecessary files aren’t committed in the first place.

-**Checking out Two Repositories Simultaneously**
+**Checking out Both Repositories Simultaneously**
 ```yaml
 - name: Checkout brain repository
   uses: actions/checkout@v4